Sabnock-k/Hookkey/README.md

 # 🪝 Hookkey

 **Hookkey** is a simple, lightweight keylogger built **for educational purposes only**.
-This project was inspired by a Acrylic (https://youtu.be/ZnAhKwHLWd4) demonstrating a keylogger setup using a USB Rubber Ducky.
+This project was inspired by Acrylic (https://youtu.be/ZnAhKwHLWd4) demonstrating a keylogger setup using a USB Rubber Ducky.

 ---